Travel to Australia during Covid-19: What you need to know before you go - KVIA

 What can visitors expect?

-Things are relatively normal in most parts of the company, although snap restrictions are brought in when case numbers rise (see the Brisbane lockdown and New South Wales restrictions, above).
+Before the new lockdowns, things were relatively normal.
+Snap restrictions are brought in when case numbers rise, however.

-Sydney brought in restrictions on June 23 after an outbreak in the Bondi area grew to 31 cases.

-Residents of seven districts in the southern part of the city are restricted from traveling outside the metropolitical area, according to the latest update from the New South Wales state government.
+Residents of seven districts in the southern part of Sydney are restricted from traveling outside the metropolitical area, according to the latest update from the New South Wales state government.

 Nonessential travel is banned for residents from the City of Sydney area, Waverley, Randwick, Canada Bay, Inner West, Bayside and Woollahra.